 American Academy of Family Physicians (AAFP) CME Credit Statement

-> This Live activity, 2017 Ironman Sports Medicine Conference, with a beginning date of 10/08/2017, has been reviewed and is acceptable for up to 25.25 Prescribed credit(s) by the American Academy of Family Physicians.
+This Live activity, 2018 Ironman Sports Medicine Conference, with a beginning date of 10/07/2018, has been reviewed and is acceptable for up to 25.25 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-Application # 77308
+Application is currently under review

-> AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 Credit™ toward the AMA Physician’s Recognition Award.
+AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 Credit™ toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.

 American Academy of Nurse Practitioners

 American Academy of Nurse Practitioners Certification Program (AANPCP)

 This course is approved for CME Credit by the AANPCP for up to 25 hours of CME Credit towards the Certification Program.

 A certificate of attendance will be provided to other health care professionals for requesting credits in accordance with state nursing boards, specialty

 The purpose of this course is to present cutting edge information in the areas of sports medicine, exercise science and common sports related injury and illness that family physicians can directly apply to the care of their active and athletic patients.
 At the conclusion of the course, participants will be invited to apply lessons learned to the care of athletes competing in the Ironman® World Triathlon Championships as volunteers in the Ironman® Medical tent.
 They will be allowed to volunteer for 5 hours in the tent under the direct supervision of the Ironman® Conference Faculty.
 This 5-hour “mini-internship” allows the participant to see hands on application of the material learned in the course.